joshuathompsonlindley/Arpelle/README.md

 Based off the TeenyTinyCompiler by @AZHenley, built in .NET 5 and C# instead of Python.

 ### Installation and Usage
+I'll add binaries to the Release tab when I feel the project is far enough along to be considered "stable".

-All you need is .NET 5 (SDK) and run dotnet build in the
+All you need is .NET 5 (SDK) and to run `dotnet build` in the root folder.
+The built file will be in the `bin/Debug/net5.0` folder.

+Command Line Usage:
+When output is not given, it'll default to `arplc_output` in the current directory.

+	arplc <input> [output]

+When output is not given, it'll default to `arplc_output` in the current directory.

 ### Language
 The language is BASIC like, kinda Python like.